 ignoring this code can cause penalties on the legal level and safety risks.
 Enlisting experts during the design phase, conducting regular monthly inspections by Civil Defense, and testing systems every six months are critical to avoiding any accidents.

-• Example: Using fake fire sprinklers to save money
+Example – Using fake fire sprinklers to save costs:

 6- Not checking emergency lighting & fire detection in DCD submissions